-Thursday, May 1st QC 2013 QC 4001 QC 4028 QC 2003 Lobby (QC- 2c01) 8:20-9:00 Registration 9:00-9:20 Desk Open 9:20-9:40 9:40-10:00 Speakers: 10:00-10:20 Unweaving the tapestry of First Nations cultural history in eastern Québec and Labrador Always Here Extending the Archaeological Field Season Used Book Table and 10:20-10:40 Recent prehistory and the contact period on Quebec's Lower North Shore Beyond Arrival and Abandonment Novel Approaches to Historical Assemblages at the Royal Saskatchewan Museum Business Room 10:40-11:00 Cultural identity and continuity in archaeology, digging into the recent precontact period, Contact and the ancestral occupation of the Innus in the Moyenne-Côte-Nord region (Québec) Death and Discovery SHERD-entification 11:00-11:20 Dropped stitches and entangled yarns Queer Voices of Craft The Application of a Resistivity Survey at the Boultenhouse Shipyard Site in Sackville New Brunswick 11:20-11:40 Cultural Diversity and Dynamics in Late Precontact Newfoundland and Labrador The Monochrome Mosaic Fishing for Data 11:40-12:00 Heritage Landscapes at Close-Range 12:00-1:00 1:00-1:20 Considering Innu Long-Term Presence in Southeastern Labrador Modelling Artifact Surface Visibility in the Ploughzone Technology, traditional recording techniques & local cultural advocacy 1:20-1:40 The Exclusion of Innu Perspective from Archaeological Interpretation A Late Archaic Smallpoint Horizon Conundrum Grave Identification with Electromagnetic Induction 1:40-2:00 Discussion An Analysis of Cross-Border Methods and Regulatory Frameworks in the Peace Region Bringing a Novel Technology to the Search for Unmarked Graves in Community-Guided Investigations 2:00-2:10 Did the Beothuk speak an Algonkian language?
-Christianization of 0th a Villing Age pagene in the Courties and taken when deploying remote consing 2:10-2:20 A medieval coin-undrum from southwest Nova Scotia Christianization of 9th c.
+Thursday, May 1st QC 2013 QC 4001 QC 4028 QC 2003 Lobby (QC- 2c01) 8:20-9:00 Registration Desk Open 9:00-9:20 Opening Ceremony 9:20-9:40 9:40-10:00 Speakers: 10:00-10:20 Unweaving the tapestry of First Nations cultural history in eastern Québec and Labrador Always Here Extending the Archaeological Field Season Used Book Table and 10:20-10:40 Recent prehistory and the contact period on Quebec's Lower North Shore Beyond Arrival and Abandonment Novel Approaches to Historical Assemblages at the Royal Saskatchewan Museum Business Room 10:40-11:00 Cultural identity and continuity in archaeology, digging into the recent precontact period, Contact and the ancestral occupation of the Innus in the Moyenne-Côte-Nord region (Québec) Death and Discovery SHERD-entification 11:00-11:20 Dropped stitches and entangled yarns Queer Voices of Craft The Application of a Resistivity Survey at the Boultenhouse Shipyard Site in Sackville New Brunswick 11:20-11:40 Cultural Diversity and Dynamics in Late Precontact Newfoundland and Labrador The Monochrome Mosaic Fishing for Data 11:40-12:00 12:00-1:00 1:00-1:20 Considering Innu Long-Term Presence in Southeastern Labrador Modelling Artifact Surface Visibility in the Ploughzone Technology, traditional recording techniques & local cultural advocacy 1:20-1:40 The Tyranny of the Colonial Project and Lines on Maps A Late Archaic Smallpoint Horizon Conundrum Grave Identification with Electromagnetic Induction 1:40-2:00 Discussion An Analysis of Cross-Border Methods and Regulatory Frameworks in the Peace Region Bringing a Novel Technology to the Search for Unmarked Graves in Community-Guided Investigations 2:00-2:10 Did the Beothuk speak an Algonkian language?
+Christianization of 0th a Viking Age pagens in the Coutionary tales when deploying remete consing 2:10-2:20 A medieval coin-undrum from southwest Nova Scotia Christianization of 9th c.
 Viking Age pagans in the Baltic regions - material culture correlates.
-Cautionary tales when deploying remote sensing technologies at Indian Residential Schools 2:20-2:30 Constant Craving The menu faces of the Metthew Elliptic Cite 2:30-2:40 Save your drill bits for something useful The many faces of the Matthew Elliott Site 2:40-3:00 3:00-3:10 Creative versus wishful thinking?
+Cautionary tales when deploying remote sensing technologies at Indian Residential Schools 2:20-2:30 Constant Craving The many faces of the Matthew Elliott Site 2:30-2:40 Save your drill bits for something useful The many faces of the Matthew Elliott Site 2:40-3:00 Coffee Break 3:00-3:10 Creative versus wishful thinking?
 3:10-3:20 Tracing the Qivittoq in the Archaeological Landscape 3:20-3:30 Then Again, I've Probably Got It Wrong.
-One Version 3:30-3:40 On A Cold Winter's Night One Year On 3:40-3:50 The Threads Be Unravelling 3:50-4:00 The Crap We Don't Know
+One Year On 3:30-3:40 On A Cold Winter's Night One Year On 3:40-3:50 The Threads Be Unravelling 3:50-4:00 The Crap We Don't Know